mrichter-git/HoppyChristmas/index.md

  <img src="images/winter_WC.jpg" height = "400" style="margin: 0px 0px 5px 5px;" />
  <img src="images/summer_WC.jpg" height = "400" style="margin: 0px 0px 5px 5px;" />
 </p>

+On the image on the left, we can find the most common words used to describe the beers of the dataset.
+Not surprisingly, some words like *"beer"* or *"flavour"* appear very often in the reviews.
+Therefore, once removed, we should obtain a good idea of the winter beer words in the middle and the summer beer words on the right.
+In the winter beers, we find a lot of words that describe the beer characteristics and aren't very useful, such as *"taste"* or *"aroma"*.
+Nonetheless, we get some interesting attributes that appear like *"spice"*, *"Fruits"* or *"Cinnamon"*.
+The same idea can be done for the summer beers.
+Some interesting words are *"banana"*, *"citrus"* or again *"spice"*.

 > insert word cloud with positive vs negative words for winter beers
 > Talk a bit about the words that came out and what it intuitively has to do with winter beers, maybe compare with the same set of graphs for summer beers